BlocProtocol/BLOC-wiki/docs/guides/RainBorg-Wat-Dat.md

     - It's simple.

-### Hold up, I was active like 2mins ago then all these others got TRTL and I didn't
+### Hold up, I was active like 2mins ago then all these others got abLoc and I didn't

 Well, let's break this down then.
 You WERE active *(past tense)*, and the other people who ARE active got the rain and you didn't because of the way the chatting window works.

 They were active during the time RainBorg was raining down on the active Turtles.
 Active Turtles win, that's the game.
 Be a good active Turtle and she will share her tips with you!

-## OK OK, so how do I get all the TRTLs?
+## OK OK, so how do I get all the abLocs?
 SPAM?
 EXILE!

 This is not how it works or why it was set up... gaming the system or attempting to game the system could land you on the exile list.